-Following this time of worship, time is spent journaling or discussing Biblical messages.
-Research shows the importance of reflection in the deepening of faith and personal application.
-This also models a valuable life-skill alongside Bible study.
+Following this time of worship, time is spent journaling or discussing biblical messages.
+Research attests to the importance of reflection in the deepening of both learning and faith.
+This practice also models a valuable spiritual life-skill that personalizes Bible study.

 Transformational Application & Commitment

 “You are God’s masterpiece, He has created you anew in Christ Jesus, that you might do the good things he planned for you long ago.”
 Ephesians 2:10